ahmostafa147/dsc80-project/README.md

 Descriptions of Columns

 * <code class="language-plaintext highlighter-rouge">"gameid"</code> is the identification number of the particular game from that tournament.
 This is unique for all games in the dataset
-* <code class="language-plaintext highlighter-rouge">“league”</code> is the professional league that the game is taking place in.
+* <code class="language-plaintext highlighter-rouge">“league”</code> is the professional league that the game is taking place in
 * <code class="language-plaintext highlighter-rouge">"side"</code> is the side that player played on.
 This can either be red or blue (corresponding to the red and blue sides on the map for League of Legends)
 * <code class="language-plaintext highlighter-rouge">“position”</code> is the position or role the player played.
-This can be “top”, “mid”, “bot”, “jng”, or “sup” for the five positions in League of Legends.
+This can be “top”, “mid”, “bot”, “jng”, or “sup” for the five positions in League of Legends
 * <code class="language-plaintext highlighter-rouge">“result”</code> is whether or not the team won.
-It will be 1 if the player’s team won or 0 for a loss.
+It will be 1 if the player’s team won or 0 for a loss
 * <code class="language-plaintext highlighter-rouge">"kills"</code> is the number of kills that particular player got in that game
 * <code class="language-plaintext highlighter-rouge">“killsat15”</code> is the number of kills a player got within the first 15 minutes of the particular game
 * <code class="language-plaintext highlighter-rouge">“has_more_kills”</code> states whether or not the player has more kills than their lane opponent.
-It is a boolean that returns either “True” or “False”.
+It is a boolean that returns either “True” or “False”
 ---

 ## Data Cleaning and Exploratory Data Analysis